tsaad-dev/drafts/miad-usecases/draft-dt-mpls-miad-usecases.md

-The use cases described are not an exhaustive set, but rather the ones that are actively discussed by members of the IETF MPLS, PALS and DETNET working groups in the MPLS Open Design Team.
+The use cases described are not an exhaustive set, but rather the ones that are actively discussed by members of the IETF MPLS, PALS and DETNET working groups participating in the MPLS Open Design Team.

 --- middle